This is a complete guide covering the difference between color correction and color grading.

 Balance them out, and make it look natural.

 Do not forget to increase saturation for a delightful pop of colors!
 You will not need a crazy amount of it, make small adjustments, and see what works best.

 Colors can be quite tricky to spot at times.
 Experienced colorists have experienced this in their careers.

-This made them invest in a coloring suite that they have painted grey, with a certain level of reflectiveness.
+This made them invest in a coloring suite that they painted grey, with a certain level of reflectiveness.

 Although this may seem unnecessary to a beginner, it shows that your eye and brain can play tricks on you.

-This led our fellow colorists to depend on a tools such as LUMA waveforms, Look-Up Tables, and Vector Scopes.
+This led our fellow colorists to depend on tools such as LUMA waveforms, Look-Up Tables, and Vector Scopes.

 Luma Waveform explains how much exposure your shot has.

 Zero represents solid black with no detail, scaling to 100, which makes your highlights blinding white.

 To further explore the Luma Waveform, we also recommend this video by ZY Productions: